Organization for Universal Safety and Prosperity (OUSP)

 A currency that serves as a global store of value helping one geopolitical player at the expense of most other parts of the world is a recipe for resentment and a constant reason for imperial conflict.
 Secondly, if the whole system of global trade is based on a limited resource that destabilizes the climate, its days were numbered from the start, and the incentive to maintain it at all costs is perverse.

-There are many people in the world, including some expert insider witnesses from the intelligence world, who suspect that the existence of the petrodollar is why we still haven’t developed, or implemented, a much cleaner global energy generation system.
-This suspicion may not be true, but it’s already bad enough that such a system gives good reason for this suspicion to exist.
-Even that much is bad.
+There are many people in the world, including some expert insider witnesses from the intelligence community, who suspect that the existence of the petrodollar is why we still haven’t developed, or implemented, a much cleaner global energy generation system.
+This suspicion may not be true, but it’s already bad enough that a dominant financial system gives good reason for this kind of suspicion to exist.

 And let’s be clear, there are good reasons to suspect that there are real secret patents that include at least highly efficient versions of conventional energy generation technologies.
 The process of stifling such technologies is called “secretization”, is documented with declassified information, and is allegedly performed in the interest of “national security” of the U.S. Or its dominance.